 As long as we define our relationships by what we shouldn’t be doing, we’re encouraging people to hide their shadow selves from each other and God as they worry about not being accepted.

 The problem with many accountability relationships is that they lead to hedging and incomplete confession.
 People divulge just enough to give the appearance of openness, but they hold back the complete truth.
 I might tell you that I occasionally drink a little too much, but I won’t tell you just how bad it is.

 As long as we don’t trust each other, we’ll never be transparent.
 And we’re going to have troubles when relationships are defined by our need to hold each other to some arbitrary standard.

 A true spiritual friendship’s goal is to ensure that we’re loved completely.
 We’re not shocked at each other’s inability to live up to a Christian standard and we don’t reinforce that failure diminishes God’s acceptance of us.

 Does a true spiritual friendship contain elements of accountability?
 Of course.
 It’s just not defined it.

 Instead, spiritual friends help each other recognize God’s movement and promptings.
 They encourage each other to stay connected to the vine so that they may produce fruit.
 And while there may be times these kinds of friends need to say tough things to each other, it’s always with a sense of humility and love.

 Friendship needs to grow beyond the need to “give account” to others.
 Because ultimately, giving a report on my bad behavior is not friendship or community.

-Editor’s note: This post originally on jaysondbradley.com.
+Editor’s note: This was posted originally on jaysondbradley.com in 2017.
 Used with permission.